 The Closing Disclosure is a key part of our Know Before You Owe mortgage disclosure rule.
 To create this form we combined the two federal mortgage disclosures listed above.
 We tested this form with consumers and discussed the changes with industry.
 As part of the rule we also added new timing requirements, so you have time to review your loan terms.
 These changes make it easier to understand the terms of your mortgage before signing on the dotted line.

 To help you understand your Closing Disclosure, we’ve created an interactive sample form.
 This resource helps you double-check the details and get definitions for unfamiliar terms.
-To make sure you’re prepared for closing, review your Closing Disclosure carefully and get our , available in the “ Owning a Home” suite of tools and resources for homebuyers.
+To make sure you’re prepared for closing, review your Closing Disclosure carefully and get our , available in the “ Buying a House” suite of tools and resources for homebuyers.

 When you’ll get your Closing Disclosure